Higher Education Academic Credit Transfer Procedure

 11. Maintaining Quality of Credit Assessments and Agreements

-1. Credit assessments (including precedents), articulation, credit transfer and block credit transfer arrangements will be reported by School Boards to the HECC.
-Where a partner institution in a block credit transfer arrangement, or an award for which articulation, credit transfer or block credit is given, changes the curriculum substantially, the block credit transfer arrangement will be reviewed as soon as is practicable.
-At the latest, it will be reviewed within three months by at least one other academic within the discipline responsible for the unit or a cognate area.
-School Boards will annually review these arrangements and report any variations to HECC.
+4. Where a partner institution in a block credit transfer arrangement, or an award for which articulation, credit transfer or block credit is given, changes the curriculum substantially, the credit transfer arrangement must be reviewed as soon as possible and within three months at the latest and updated in curriculum centre for Curriculum Committee approval.

-2. Academic judgment is required for assessing credit.
+5. Academic judgment is required for assessing credit.
 Credit assessments are reviewed and assessed by Course Coordinators to preserve the integrity of the courses and meet legislative requirements relating to learning outcomes.

-1. Credit transfer matters requiring investigation relating to this suite of documents should be referred to the Chair, Academic Board.
+7. Credit transfer matters requiring investigation relating to this suite of documents should be referred to the Chair, Academic Board.

 Legislative Context